dmlc/gluon-nlp/docs/api/modules/data.rst

 Sentiment Analysis: MPQA
 ~~~~~~~~~~~~~~~~~~~~~~~~
-`MPQA <http://www.cs.pitt.edu/mpqa/>`_ is an Opinion polarity detection subtask.
-Sentences labeled with respect to their overall sentiment polarity (positive or negative).
+`MPQA <http://www.cs.pitt.edu/mpqa/>`_ is an opinion polarity detection subtask.
+Sentences are labeled with respect to their overall sentiment polarities (positive or negative).

 .. autosummary::
     :nosignatures: